How To Become A Cybersecurity Engineer in 2024

 Job opportunities for a cybersecurity engineer

-According to statistics from the US Bureau of Labor, job opportunities in cybersecurity are projected to grow by 31% between 2019 and 2029, with unemployment in the field is nearly zero.
-Spending on cybersecurity is also projected to reach $6 trillion annually in 2021.
+According to statistics from the US Bureau of Labor, job opportunities in cybersecurity are projected to grow by 32% between 2022 and 2032, with unemployment in the field is nearly zero.

 These roles are going to be right in line for people with cybersecurity engineering skills.